Ratstail91/Codebase/README.md

 ## Instructions

-This version of Codebase is intended to be used as a submodule within git.
+This version of Codebase is intended to be used as a submodule within other git repositories.

 ## Copyright